 By helping employees make healthier choices you’ll soon find these choices will become habits.
 Healthy habits that are embedded into their day to day working lives.
 Habits that make for a more productive workforce, helping your employees make your business stronger.

-If you feel an employee could do with some additional help, our doctors are on hand 24/7 and can offer invaluable support and advice on staying active.
+If you feel an employee could do with some additional help, our clinicians are on hand 24/7 and can offer invaluable support and advice on staying active.
 Because this summer, we want to help you bring healthy habits into your workplace and encourage your employees to get ‘hooked’ on a healthier, more productive lifestyle.

 Last updated: 14th June 2022